ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/workspaces/workspace_product/workspace_product.md

 Time Grain: Last 28 days of the month
 Use case: Paid SaaS xMAU, SaaS SpO
 (Trying to mimic Self-managed usage ping format by getting the count of each event that happened in the last 28 days.
- Effectively ignoring the first two or three days of each month.)
+Trying to mimic instance-level service ping format by getting the count of each event that happened in the last 28 days of the month.

 {% enddocs %}